OverTheWireOrg/OverTheWire-website/wargames/bandit/bandit21.md

 (bandit20).
 If the password is correct, it will transmit the password for the next level (bandit21).

+ **NOTE:** Tools like tmux create a session file in /tmp , this means other users can see and attach to your session.
+Use the -S option to create the session file in your private directory

  **NOTE:** Try connecting to your own network daemon to see if it works as you think